jmgurvitch/art-of-data/designing_experiments.md

 3. How might an error affect the trustworthiness of a study?
 How much *should* an error affect the trustworthiness of a study?

+     If a study is rife with error, it suggests that the experimenters were less rigorous than they could have been or that they failed to control for confounding factors.
+If a study acknowledges its sources of error and does its best to minimize them, it suggests that the researchers did a better job at isolating the factors of interest.
+Error's effect on a study's trustworthiness is dependent on the situation: if a researcher is using an experimental method for the first time ever, it would make sense that they have a larger margin of error than someone running a routine, established protocol.

 4. What might a scientist do to prevent such errors?